swt30/thesis/chapters/02-eos/02-eos.md

   I also show the relevant phase boundaries.
 ](eos-phases){#fig:eos-phase-space}

-![Density of my water equation of state.
-  Here I show the density variation across the entire pressure--temperature range.
-  The density of water is more strongly affected by pressure across the range I consider, but temperature also affects its density too, especially across the liquid--vapour phase boundary and in the supercritical region.
-](eos-density){#fig:eos-density}

 My equation of state is for pure water only.
 Others have investigated how impurities may affect the equation of state and the planet's properties.
 For example, @Levi2014 included a methane component in their models, resulting in a new phase of water (filled ice) which changes the planet's thermal profile.